 The concept of the agile organisation offers businesses a whole world of new ideas.
 As an expert on organisational development, Weert Jacobsen-Kramer, will introduce the paradigm of agile organisations to you.
 He will lay out the main differences towards traditional organisations along four criteria: world-view, mind-set, management tools, organisational model.

 Our world-view determines our organisational model.
-Leaders in traditional organisations are lead by the idea that “change can be managed” and that “we train staff” to fit their job requirements.
-Even though this idea may be true in certain circumstances, it carries a linear “machine like” world view, which is determined by a command-and-control paradigm.
+Leaders in traditional organisations are lead by the idea that “change can be managed”.
+They believe “we train staff” to fit their job requirements.
+This idea may be true in certain circumstances.
+However it carries a linear “machine like” world view, which is determined by a command-and-control paradigm.
 In this world we run “change projects”, plan “optimisation programs”, roll-out “Leadership Trainings” and decide on “cost reduction initiatives”.
 Does this sound familiar to you?
 If so you may want to find out more about a totally different world.

 The world-view in the agile organisation is inspired by nature, by natural systems and the idea of non-linear causality.
 This view offers new insights and innovative solutions for daily leadership challenges.
 An organisation is seen as natural, living and complex social system.
 The individuals act autonomously based on recurrent feedback loops vis-a-vis their environment and align themselves in a continuous process.
 Constant change is an integral part of this world in which self organised organisms drift together – structurally temporarily coupled – with other organisms through the environment.
 Change “simply happens” and can not be managed as such.